briandailey/briandailey.github.com/_posts/2018-09-14-ebike-commuting-90-days.md

 ![Riding hills](/img//2018-09-14-ebike-speed.png)

 You _definitely_ want to pedal along with the motor up hills.
 I haven't tried it, but I'm pretty sure that on some of the steeper hills you might even come to a dead stop if you quit pedaling.
 You have to think of the motor (particularly the 24 volt one!) as a friend giving you a nice push.
 (Unfortunately, your friend also adds a bit of weight!)

+I was a little concerned about having a front-wheel drive, but for the most part it hasn't really been noticeable.
+If I'm accelerating and turning in loose gravel, I have to be careful because it tends to spin.
+Other than that, I rarely notice that the front wheel is doing most of the work.

 ### Overall Take